nhtri2003gmail/writeup-dctf21.cyberedu.ro-blindsight/README.md

 ![found_stack_canary.png](images/found_stack_canary.png)

 Oh wait, that's not stack canary!
 Stack canary won't have so much null bytes like that and it will full of 8 bytes.
-So that is return rip and we can use that to bruteforce things.
+It is the return rip and we can use this to bruteforce things.
 Also with that address, we now know that program base address will start from `0x400000`.

 From here, we can find stop gadget with start address at 0x400000 and stop address at 0x401000 (enough for a ELF file).
-In face, these stop gadget are many, so that we just need to find one of them.
+In face, these stop gadget are many, so we just need to find one of them.
 I will use multiple thread for better performance:

 <details>
 <summary>Sub Script</summary>